IMCN-UvA/joint-deep-brain-meeting/index.md

 ## <a name="register"></a>Abstract submission
 Submit your abstract (max 1 page at font size 11, max 2 figures on separate page) via the link below.
 Please indicate whether you prefer giving a talk or a poster presentation.
-Submissions will be selected based on scientific merit, fit within the three themes, and diversity.
-We especially encourage junior researchers to submit their work.
+Submissions will be selected based on scientific merit, fit within the three themes, and diversity. _We especially encourage junior researchers (PhD students and post-doctoral researchers) to submit their work._

 Registration is free, by filling this form *before May 15th, 2022*:
 **TO DO: FIX LINK ONCE FORM IS COMPLETE**